 cPanel can be kind of confusing for a lot of webmasters.
 I created this cPanel user guide to walk webmasters through a number features when using cPanel.
-I have been using cPanel for about 6 years now and it’s really my preferred control panel.
+I have been using cPanel for many years now and it’s really my preferred control panel.
 In this full guide your your going to learn how you can use all of it’s powerful features.
 Please see this guide that cPanel has developed to give you more in depth tutorials about using cPanel.
 So in order to get to your cPanel your going to want to go to your “domainname.com/cpanel”.

 Then you will prompted in to put in your username and password.
 If you don’t know what your username and password is you should be able to contact your hosting provider and they will be able to let you know what it is.

 When you login to cPanel this is what you will see:

 This is the first tab which you will see when you login to cPanel.
 There are a number of icons which you can click on:

 - Getting Started Wizard.
 This section gives you a full walkthrough about web hosting, FTP, disk space, email settings, customization, and some general settings for using cPanel.
 It’s about 10-12 steps of useful information that helps walk you through you using cPanel.
 It’s a good place to get started with.

 - Video Tutorials. cPanel puts out a number of video tutorials on using different parts of cPanel.
 They show you how to adjust a number of things in cPanel.
 Great videos, and if you’re like me, you learn better through a videos verses just reading text walkthroughs.